How to build your own ASP-based system?!: Extending ASP with difference constraints

-Running encoding and instance with the \code{dl} propagator results in the following six solutions corresponding to the solutions in Figure~\ref{fig:fs:sol}.\footnote{Note that in each solution all tasks are executed as early as possible.
-This is no coincidence and actually guaranteed by the algorithm implemented in the \code{Graph} class.} One for each possible permutation of tasks: \lstinputlisting[frame=single,numbers=none,basicstyle={ \ttfamily}]{examples/dl/fsA.txt}
+Running encoding and instance with the \lstinline{dl} propagator results in the following six solutions corresponding to the solutions in Figure~\ref{fig:fs:sol}.\footnote{Note that in each solution all tasks are executed as early as possible.
+This is no coincidence and actually guaranteed by the algorithm implemented in the \lstinline{Graph} class.} One for each possible permutation of tasks: \lstinputlisting[language=shell]{examples/dl/fsA.txt}